-While your oven is operating in the Vari-Cook and Defrost Cooking Methods, the interior light will vary in intensity and the oven will make a slight humming sound.
+NOTE: While your oven is operating in a Vari-Cook selection other than "HIGH"

+the interior light will vary in intensity and the oven will make a slight humming sound.
 These are normal occurrences and an indication that oven is operating as designed.